 Taxable income below Rs 5 lakh, tax regimes, and ITR

 Irrespective of whether your income is a little below Rs 5 lakh or above, you can use various tax benefits to ensure that you become eligible for the rebate under Section 87A.

-Although you don’t have to pay taxes if taxable income is below 5 lakh you still need to file Income Tax Returns (ITR).
+Although you don’t have to pay taxes if taxable income is below Rs 5 lakh under the old and the income tax new regime, you still need to file Income Tax Returns (ITR).
 If you fail to file the ITR, you may get a notice from the Income Tax Department.

 Is tax planning getting too taxing for you?
 Hack your way out with insightful reads here.